nazarii-piontko/sample-dotnet-otel/README.md

 * Ensure you have `docker-compose` installed.
 * Run `docker-compose build`
 * Run `docker-compose up`
-* As soon as `docker-compose` start services they should be available via HTTP.
-Here is some links:
+* As soon as `docker-compose` starts services they should be available via HTTP.
+Here are some links:
   * Grafana pre-build dashboard should be accessible via http://localhost:3000/d/KdDACDp4z/asp-net-otel-metrics
   * Jaeger should be accessible via http://localhost:16686/search
+  * Prometheus should be accessible via http://localhost:9090/graph
   * Proxy service should be accessible via http://localhost:8080/hello

 ## Screenshots